-WebLogic Server fully supports the tag extension mechanism described in the JSP 2.1 Specification at http://java.sun.com/products/jsp/reference/api/index.html.
+WebLogic Server fully supports the tag extension mechanism.

+See the JSP 2.1 Specification at http://java.sun.com/products/jsp/ reference/api/index.html.

-This document is a resource for software developers who want to create and use custom tags in JavaServer Pages (JSPs).
+This documentation is a resource for software developers who want to create and use custom tags in JavaServer Pages (JSPs).
 It is also a resource for Web authors who want to use custom tags in JSPs.

-This document does not address production phase administration, monitoring, or performance tuning topics.
-For links to WebLogic Server documentation and resources for these topics, see Section 1.3, "Related Documentation."
+Any issues that deal with production phase administration, monitoring, or performance tuning topics are not addressed in this documentation.

+See Related Documentation for links to WebLogic Server documentation and resources for these topics.